TristanVarewijck/Block-Tech/README.md

 This feature should atleast filter:

+- All
 - Activities
+- Distance
 - Duration
-- Date
-- Location
-- Number of people
+- Attendence

 ## Used Tools